flass/agrogenom/pipeline/README.md

 ## III.
 Functional analysis of genome histories

-Here is the succint description of the program for the statistical testing of clustering of genes by biochemical function in groups of co-transferred genes, as performed in the manuscript [Lassalle et al. 2016] (please refer to that paper more accurate description of the rationale).
+An exemple of application of this pipeline is presented in the [Lassalle et al. 2016] study, where we introduce the statistical testing of the preferential co-transfer and conservation of genes with more related biochemical functions.
-The bioinformatics methods depending quite strongly on what sort of functional annotation data one would rely on, I do not propose here a simplified, generelazied syntax for using the program [score_genegroup_funsim]; for the specifics of the [Lassalle et al. 2016] study,  please see command details in the corresponding section of the script [pipeline_agrogenom.csh].
+The bioinformatics methods involved there depend quite strongly on the specific datset, notably the sources of functional annotation that were used, so no generic pipeline is detailed here; for the specific use of the program [score_genegroup_funsim] for the [Lassalle et al. 2016] study,  please see command details in the corresponding section of the script [pipeline_agrogenom.csh].